firstdraft/guides/introduction-to-ruby.md

 There are many general purpose programming languages, but the one that we're going to learn is called Ruby.
 It can do all three of the above things, and much more.

-Let's give it a try right now -- in the dark box on the right side of this window, type the following after the `>>` prompt and press <kbd>return</kbd> after each line.
+Let's give it a try right now.
+In your `rails console` type the following after the prompt and press <kbd>return</kbd> after each line.

 ### Simple math